Rachel Homan steals Canadian Open in extra end to capture 15th Grand Slam | TSN

 Homan steals Canadian Open in extra end to capture 15th Grand Slam

-RED DEER, Alta. — Rachel Homan's emotional roller-coaster ride ended on a happy note Sunday as the Ottawa skip engineered a steal of one in an extra end to edge Silvana Tirinzoni's Switzerland squad 5-4 in the women's Grand Slam of Curling Co-op Canadian Open final on Sunday night.
+RED DEER, Alta. — Rachel Homan's emotional roller-coaster ride ended on a happy note Sunday as the Ottawa skip engineered a steal of one in an extra end to edge Silvana Tirinzoni's Switzerland squad 5-4 in the women's Grand Slam of Curling Co-op Canadian Open final.

 Trailing 4-2 heading into the eighth end, Homan counted her only deuce of the game to force an extra end against Tirinzoni, who had been near flawless with the hammer all week at Servus Arena.